Updated 05/08/2025

 Key Details:

-• Fun Fact: The Leaky Cauldron’s entrance is actually the blue door of an optician shop in Bull’s Head Passage.
+- Fun Fact: The Leaky Cauldron’s entrance is actually the blue door of an optician in Bull’s Head Passage.
+This hidden gem is often missed by casual visitors.

 King’s Cross Station: Platform 9¾